 I don't know about you, but I have always been a voracious reader.
 Growing up I devoured series of novels like The Boxcar Children, The Babysitter's Club and Harry Potter like it was nobody's business.
 I've always been into novels more than non-fiction, probably because I love a good story.
 I love to be transported, to fall in love with characters and to be completely engrossed in what will happen next.

-3 Easy Steps For Storytelling On Your Blog:
+3 Easy Steps For HOW to Use Storytelling On Your Blog:

 1. Set The Scene

-- Whenever I write a post about an outfit I wore or highlight a product I love… And actually almost any time I write a post, I set the scene for my readers.
-I want them to know where I was, what I was doing, who I was with and why.
-I want to put my oufit in context, or show where I might take a certain handbag or wear a certain dress.
+- Whenever I write a post about an outfit I wore or highlight a product I that love, I set the scene for my readers.
+I want them to know where I was, what I was doing, who I was with, and why.
+I want to put my outfit in context, or show where I might take a certain handbag or wear a certain dress.